hairlesshobo/jack-tools/md/jack-osc.md

     approximate only, the accumulator is corrected at each integer pulse location.

-/drift ntp utc frm ntp-dif utc-dif
+/drift ntp:t utc:d frm:h ntp-dif:h utc-dif:d
 :   Drift Correction.
 This packet is sent whenever the clock drift
     correction is run.
 The frequency of this is set by the *-c* option to the jack-osc server.
 The integer value ntp-dif is the